We are agents for change.

 Between 2018 –2019 Leading on Opportunity was in its pioneering phase.
 The team planted seeds for economic mobility work through relationships.

 Beginning in 2020, LOO entered its execution phase.
-With a new executive director, Sherri Chishom focused on rebuilding a team of subject matter experts, expanding the Council and establishing College and Career Readiness as the determinant of focus.
-We also focused on creating a measuring tool called the Opportunity Compass which is now availabe for everyone to use.
+Executive Director Sherri Chisholm started her tenure and focused on rebuilding a team of subject matter experts, expanding the Council and establishing College and Career Readiness as the determinant of focus.
+We also focused on creating a measuring tool called the Opportunity Compass which is now available for everyone to use.
 The Opportunity Compass is a data visualization tool for measuring and aligning Charlotte-Mecklenburg’s collective efforts towards improving economic mobility.

 Our Areas of Focus

 Leading on Opportunity has five areas of focus.
 We take a systemic approach to addressing the key determinants of early care and education, child and family stability and college and career readiness while simultaneously focusing on the cross-cutting factors of the impact of segregation and social capital.
 When addressed together, we believe these can have the greatest impacts on the opportunity trajectory of an individual.